 - Teaching Arrangements

-We will use the FSL software package from the University of Oxfords FMRIB.
+We will use the FSL software package from the University of Oxford's FMRIB Centre.
 Students are expected to have their own laptop (<5 years old).
 Lectures are followed by a guided practical session.

 Textbooks are not required for this paper.
 Readings will be supplied.